MCmoderSD/CatchTheCat/README.md

 `java -jar CatchTheCat.jar en` for English <Br>
 `java -jar CatchTheCat.jar it` for Italian <Br>

-If you wan't to contribute and translate the game into your language, please make a pull request. <Br>
+If you want to contribute and translate the game into your language, please make a pull request. <Br>

 ## Contributors
 - [RedsmileTV](https://github.com/Redsmiletv) (Italian translation)